nwthomas/burning-heart/README.md

 ## Getting Started

-- Clone this repository to your local machine
+- Fork or clone this repository to your local machine
 - Use the command `yarn` inside both the root directory and the client directory to install dependencies for the server and client, respectively
 - Utilize the command `yarn server` inside the root directory to start up the Burning Heart back-end
 - Execute the command `yarn start` inside the root directory to start up the server